MusaFadul/SIS-Server/README.md

 Your app should now be running on [localhost:5000](http://localhost:5000/).

-## Set up zour database credentials in the database/config.js.
+# Set up your database credentials in the database/config.js.